-Most recently, Pollock, CREATE colleagues, and hundreds of campus and community partners have spearheaded the CREATE STEM Success Initiative (CSSI), a visionary collective effort linking UC San Diego faculty, staff and students and the San Diego education community in a shared effort to support K-20 STEM (science, technology, engineering and mathematics) education in the region. (see create.ucsd.edu).
-Core to the work?
-Conversations about creating and sharing necessary opportunities in a shared region!
+Since 2011, with CREATE colleagues, Pollock has worked to spark new equity conversations in San Diego.
+At CREATE, she helps to network UCSD's people, resources, and opportunities to the diverse K-12 educators, students, and families of the San Diego region, with the goal of co-creating new opportunities to learn for both students and teachers.
+Pollock and CREATE colleagues have most recently spearheaded the CREATE STEM Success Initiative (CSSI), a visionary collective effort linking UC San Diego faculty, staff and students and the San Diego education community in a shared effort to support K-20 STEM (science, technology, engineering and mathematics) education opportunity in the region. (see www.create.ucsd.edu).
+Like all of Pollock’s work, the CSSI explores how diverse communities can come together in student support efforts.

 Pollock previously taught high school in California and worked in the civil rights field.
 She received her Ph.D. from Stanford.

 For a list of publications, including downloadable material, see https://ucsd.academia.edu/